OpenEvalProject/evals/manuscripts/elife-91663/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/91663/elife-91663-fig6-v1.jpg)

 **Figure 6.:** (A) Recordings illustrating relevance of KCNQ current for controlling membrane potential and firing in sympathetic motor neurons.
 Top: voltage response to inhibition of KCNQ channels with 10 μM Oxo-M; bottom: normalized KCNQ current recording in response to oxo-M in the same cell after going whole cell.
 (B) Schematic representation of the hypothesis that aged cells show a reduced activity of KCNQ channels.
 (C) KCNQ current recordings from neurons isolated from mice of different ages (orange 12 weeks old, pink 64 weeks old, and purple 115 weeks old) in response to a voltage step (top).
 Inset shows an expanded view of the current tail.
 (D) Comparison of KCNQ current density between different ages.
 Data points are from N = 5 animals, n = 27 cells, from 12 weeks old, N = 8 animals, n = 62 cells, from 64 weeks old, and N = 5 animals, n = 24 cells, from 115 weeks old.
 (E) Comparison of capacitance between ages.
 (F) Blot stained for total and KCNQ2 protein collected from superior cervical ganglia from 12- and 115-week-old mice.
 (G) Comparison of fold change of KCNQ2 abundance relative to total protein between ages (n = 4 blots from different mice).
 (H–J) Linear correlation between RMP and KCNQ current density in 12-week-old (H), 64-week-old (I), and 115-week-old mice (J).
 (K) Comparison of the determination coefficient for the RMP and KCNQ current between ages.
 (L–N) Linear correlation between the number of action potentials (APs) at 100 pA and KCNQ current density in 12-week-old (L), 64-week-old (M), and 115-week-old mice (N).
 (O) Comparison of the determination coefficient for the maximum #AP and KCNQ current between ages.
 Data points are from N = 4 animals, n = 26 cells, from 12 weeks old, N = 6 animals, n = 58 cells, from 64 weeks old, and N = 4 animals, n = 24 cells, from 115 weeks old.
-Error bars represent SEM.Figure 6—source data 1.Figure 6F, indicating the relevant bands and comparisons.Figure 6—source data 2.Figure 6F.
+Error bars represent SEM.

 To explore the hypothesis that a reduction in M current is responsible for the age-associated depolarization of the RMP, we compared these two parameters measured in the same cells.
 We observed a correlation between M current and RMP in young (coefficient of determination (r2) = 0.22, p-value for the correlation fit = 0.007, Figure 6H and K) and middle-aged neurons (r2 = 0.20, p-value for the correlation fit = 0.002, Figure 6I and K).
 In old neurons, the M current and RMP were no longer correlated (r2 = 0.05, p-value for the correlation fit = 0.1, Figure 6J and K).
 Figure 6K shows the decrease in the coefficient of determination (r2) with aging.
 Similarly, the M current amplitude also correlated well with the number of APs elicited at 100 pA in young and middle-aged neurons but not in old ones.
 The variance in M current amplitude explained 32% of the variation in the number of APs in young (r2 = 0.32, p-value for the correlation fit = 0.001, Figure 6L) and 24% in middle-aged neurons (r2 = 0.24, p-value for the correlation fit = 0.0001, Figure 6M).
 In old neurons, the variance in M current amplitude explained only 0.05% of the variation in the number of APs (r2 = 0.05, p-value for the correlation fit = 0.15, Figure 6N).
 Figure 6O shows the decrease in the coefficient of determination with aging for the number of APs.
 These analyses support the hypothesis that a reduction in M current alters the electrical properties, and in the case of old neurons, the marked decrease in M current compromises its role in maintaining the RMP and spontaneous firing.

-## Other voltage-gated sodium and potassium currents are not altered with aging
+### Other voltage-gated sodium and potassium currents are not altered with aging

 Loss of voltage-gated potassium channel function, including the current of KV2 and KV4, has also been invoked in aging and age-associated memory decline (Fenyves et al., 2021; Frazzini et al., 2016; Navarro-García et al., 2022; Sesti, 2016; Simkin et al., 2015; Yu et al., 2019).
 Therefore, we also looked for potential age-associated changes in other voltage-gated potassium currents.
 We used a recording solution designed to abolish sodium, calcium, and potassium currents mediated by both calcium-activated potassium channels (BK channels) and KCNQ channels.
 This recording solution contained 100 nM tetrodotoxin (TTX) to suppress voltage-gated sodium channels, 100 μM Cd2+ to inhibit calcium channels and 10 μM XE-991 to block KCNQ channels.
 Next, we compared the outward current density before and after application of a cocktail of 100 nM phiroxotoxin and 100 nM guangxitoxin to block KV4 and KV2 channels.
 Figure 7A and C shows representative traces and the comparison of the current density between young and old neurons.
 We did not observe significant differences in the potassium current insensitive to XE-991 between groups (young = 363 ± 20 pA/pF, old = 342 ± 30 pA/pF, Figure 7A and B) nor in the KV2 and KV4-sensitive currents (young = 157 ± 31 pA/pF, old = 110 ± 17 pA/pF, Figure 7C and D).